jandus/mp_III-Financial_Customer_Segmentation/README.md

 3. visualize segmentations using scatter plot.
 We will have to use PCA to be able to plot our observations in 2D.
 4. (stretch) visualize in 2D how our clusters are evolving in each iteration of KMeans (for at least 20 iterations).
     - we will need to create own implementation of kmeans so we can see what is happening with the clusters during the iterations.

+### Files
+1. Data_Exploration.ipynb - Notebook that contains Exploration of data
+2. Demographics_clusering.ipynb - Notebook with Data Wrangling and Feature engineering for demographic clustering.
+3. Transactions_Data_Wrangling.ipynb - Notebook with Data Wrangling and Feature engineering for Banking behavior tasks.